top of page

 Connect and Thrive

-• Participants join an international cohort to travel through landscapes shaped by river systems while exploring the River System of Human Time and the Global Care Packs 7 Direction Compass.
+Participants join an international cohort to travel through landscapes shaped by river systems while exploring the River System of Human Time narrative as a personal, community and conceptual learning journey.

-• Through field exploration, collaborative inquiry, and shared community life, expedition participants examine regenerative transitions not as abstract ideas but as lived questions about how communities thrive across generations.
+Through field exploration, collaborative inquiry, and shared community life, expedition participants examine regenerative transitions as lived questions about how communities thrive across generations.

 The Learning Experience